Click to Download PDFs

 A no-smoking policy does not exclude smokers; it protects the health of all residents from harmful secondhand smoke.
 Just as you can restrict loud noise in your rentals, you can also have a no-smoking rule for individual units, common areas and even outdoors.
 A no-smoking policy requires smokers to smoke outdoors in areas specified in the lease.

 Below you will find a New York State Landlord Toolkit which includes tips for implementation and enforcement as well as sample leases, surveys and tenant communications to help you successfully go smoke-free.
-You can also contact your local community partnership for free policy assistance and signage.
+You can also contact your local Advancing Tobacco-Free Communities partner for free policy assistance and signage.

 “When we made the ‘official’ announcement that the property would be smoke free on January 1, the residents applauded.
 And that reaction was repeated at the next property and at the next property.
 We were giving the residents what they wanted.”